elabor8/dockertalk/README.md

 You can use either the AWS Management Console (browser based) or use the AWS CLI (command-line based).

+*Note: there will be some costs associated with running through this tutorial on AWS but these costs will be minimal*

 **In this tutorial we will use a new VPC created by Docker and the AWS CLI.**

 ## Prerequisites